wwPDB/py-wwpdb_utils_nmr/wwpdb/utils/tests-nmr/README.md

 - shared library :
 	- alignlib.so (the shared library of wwpdb.utils.align package located in wwpdb/utils/nmr/align directory)
 	- By default, Python  3.6, 3.7, and 3.8 compatible shared libraries are included.
-	  Python 3.6 users must use alignlib.cpython-36m-x86_64-linux-gnu.so.
+	  	- Python 3.6 users must link alignlib.cpython-36m-x86_64-linux-gnu.so to alignlib.so
-	  Python 3.7 users must use alignlib.cpython-37m-x86_64-linux-gnu.so.
+	  	- Python 3.7 users must link alignlib.cpython-37m-x86_64-linux-gnu.so to alignlib.so
-	  Python 3.8 users must use alignlib.cpython-38-x86_64-linux-gnu.so.
+	  	- Python 3.8 users must link alignlib.cpython-38-x86_64-linux-gnu.so to alignlib.so
 	- For other environments, the shared library is avaialble by the following instuctions:
 	```bash
 		cd py-wwpdb_utils_nmr/wwpdb/utils/nmr/align